ibmdbanalytics/ibmdbpy/docs/source/start.rst

 You need to put the ‘db2jcc.jar’ or ‘db2jcc4.jar’ file in the ibmdbpy site-package folder.
 When ibmdbpy runs, it checks whether one of those files exists in its installation folder and uses it to establish the connection.

 The connection is done using the JDBC URL string.
-For a Db2 Warehouse on Cloud instance, the JDBC URL string can be found on the Db2 Connection Information page.
+For a Db2 Warehouse on Cloud database, the JDBC URL string can be found on the Db2 Connection Information page.

 >>> jdbc = 'jdbc:db2://<HOST>:<PORT>/<DBNAME>:user=<UID>;password=<PWD>'
 >>> IdaDataBase(jdbc)